rkitover/windows-dev-guide/README.md

 #### Transparency

-To get transparency in Microsoft terminal, use this AutoHotkey
+To get transparency in Windows Terminal, use this AutoHotkey
 script:

 ```autohotkey